VinitGeorge/Hotel-Bookings-Data/README.md

 🌐 How to Reach Me
 LinkedIn: linkedin.com/in/vinit-george-674368231
 Email: vinitgeorge1@gmail.com
-📈 Projects
+📈 Projects:
 Here are some of the projects I've worked on:

 Project 1: PIZZA SQL BUSSINESS

 Project 2: DATA ANALYSIS ON BOOKING HOTELS

 Project 3: ON GOING

 Deepening my understanding of machine learning algorithms